To serve the Church among the slavic nations of the world by assisting it to become fully equipped to fulfil the great commission of Jesus Christ

 How did we begin?

-1950 saw the formation of the first British Council, with work centred among the Slavic peoples of Eastern Europe who found themselves as refugees in the displaced persons camps of Austria.
+1950 marked the formation of the first British Council, with work centred on the Slavic peoples of Eastern Europe who had become refugees in the displaced persons camps of Austria and other Western European countries.

-At that time, SGA (UK) was mainly a relief organisation and servicing Mission.
-Vehicles were packed with food, clothing, and other necessities, as well as Bibles and Christian literature and driven overland to camps in various locations.
+At that time, SGA (UK) was mainly a relief organisation and mission vehicles were packed with food, clothing and other necessities, Bibles and Christian literature, and driven overland to camps in various locations.

-From Austria, SGA moved into the former Communist controlled Eastern Bloc and initially engaged in a ministry of encouragement and support for Slavic believers.
+From these camps, SGA developed its ministry in the former Communist controlled Eastern Bloc and engaged initially in a ministry of encouraging and assisting Slavic believers and the provision of Bibles.
 SGA workers faced many difficulties and dangers in making their way through the Iron Curtain.
-However, these were nothing compared to the suffering experienced by believers in those countries for remaining true to Christ.
+However, these were nothing compared to the suffering experienced by believers in those countries who remained true to Christ.

 How did our work develop?